Does Missing Sex Mean You Miss Them?

 Desire doesn’t automatically equal compatibility.

-Sex activates oxytocin and dopamine — chemicals tied to attachment and reward.
+Sex activates oxytocin and dopamine — chemicals linked to attachment and reward.

 Over time, your brain pairs that person with emotional soothing and intensity.